 - in Dubai Marina prices start at AED 40,000 per year

-- For many expats it is too expensive to live in Dubai and they are unable to afford private accommodation or come up with the advance payment required to rent an apartment.
+- For many expats in Dubai it is too expensive to afford private accommodation or come up with the advance payment required to rent an apartment.
 Fortunately there are options for shared accommodation for those who do not have accommodation provided by their employer:

 - Private room with bathroom in a shared apartment – usually one person or couple per room.